ryanaltair/lib3mf-examples/README.md

 The specification can be downloaded at http://3mf.io/what-is-3mf/3mf-specification/

-For the source code of the library code, please refer to https://github.com/3MFConsortium/lib3mf
+For the source code of the library, please refer to https://github.com/3MFConsortium/lib3mf

 For a more detailed documentation, please take a look into the PDF in the root directory